9 Basic GIT Commands Tutorial for Beginners | Learn to Master

 Do you want to understand how Git manages multiple code versions?

 The complete source code is managed through the Git command.
-Let’s see how those important Git commands you need to learn.
+Let’s see what are those important Git commands you need to learn.

 Note: All the git commands work on any repository.

-You can install the Git using apt-get command in the Linux system.
+You can install the Git using the apt-get command in the Linux system.

 sudo apt-get install git